ameenshake/socialNewsPlatform/README.md

 The file `db.php` stores the database connection information.

+The file `js/ajax.js` is used to fetch and update comments asynchronously.
+It runs a loop, refreshing every 5 seconds to query the database for any new comments.

 ## Missing features

 - Client side and server side validation for empty fields